jmjry/terminal-game/README.md

 ### Frameworks, Libraries & Programs:
 * [GitPod](https://www.gitpod.io/) was the version control used.
 * [GitHub](https://github.com/) is the repository used for project codes to be pushed from GitPod.
-* [Balsamiq](https://balsamiq.com/) was used to create wireframes during the design process of this project.
+* [Flowmap](https://www.flowmapp.com) was used to create user flowmaps during the design process of this project.

 ## Features